czm23333/TransparentReflect/README.md

 public class ShadowTarget {}
 ```

-Then you can add shadow methods using @ShadowMethod, shadow getters using @ShadowGetter, shadow setters using @ShadowSetter and shadow constructors in no need of annotations.
-These annotations are used just like @Shadow.
+Then you can add shadow methods using @Shadow, shadow getters using @ShadowGetter, shadow setters using @ShadowSetter and shadow constructors in no need of annotations.
+These annotations are used just like @Shadow on classes.

 Shadow classes can extend each other if their actual classes also match those relationships.